thma/LtuPatternFactory/README.md

 ## Beyond type class patterns

-TBD:

-* Chain of Responsibility: ADT + pattern matching the ADT (at least the distpatch variant)

-* Partial application

-* Blockchain as Monadic chain of Actions

 ### Dependency Injection → Parameter Binding, Partial Application

 > [...]
 Dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is made part of the client's state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.